infinyon/stateful-services-examples/operators/filter.md

       id: long-words
 ```

+### 2. Add source & target topics

-2. Use fluvio CLI to create `words` and `long-words` topics on your cluster:
+Use fluvio CLI to create `words` and `long-words` topics on your cluster:

 ```bash
 fluvio topic create words
 fluvio topic create long-words
 ```

+### 3. Build and Run Project

-3. Use SSDK generate to build build the project:
+Use SSDK generate to build build the project:

 ```bash
 ssdk generate -w ./filter-example.yaml
 ```

-4. In the new project directory, compile and run
+In the new project directory, compile and run

 ```bash
 cd filter-example